NVIDIA/aistore/docs/python_api.md

 **Arguments**:

 - `xact_id` _str, optional_ - UUID of the xaction.
-Empty - all xactions
+Empty - all xactions.
-- `xact_kind` _str, optional_ - kind of the xaction.
-Empty - all kinds
+- `xact_kind` _str, optional_ - Kind of the xaction.
+Empty - all kinds.
-- `daemon_id` _str, optional_ - return xactions only running on the daemon_id
+- `daemon_id` _str, optional_ - Return xactions only running on the daemon_id.
-- `only_running` _bool, optional_ - True - return only currently running xactions, False - include in the list also finished and aborted ones
+- `only_running` _bool, optional_ - True - return only currently running xactions, False - include in the list also finished and aborted ones.

 **Returns**:

-  The xaction description
+  The xaction description.

 **Raises**: